happycube/ld-decode/README.md

 `--dp demodblock` Displays Raw Demodulated Frequency Spectrum Graphs, makes a pop-up window per each thread so -t 32 would give you 32 GUI windows etc

 ## Input file formats:

-**Note** Input for the decoders can be RAW uncompressed data or FLAC compressed data.
+**Note** The decoders can be RAW uncompressed data or FLAC compressed data.

 **Note** .RAW will need to be renamed to s16/u16